jingkailong/learngit/readme.txt

 this is my first line here.
-this is my second line here.
+Creating a new branch is quick.